-3445 HONORS ANATOMY AND PHYSIOLOGY
+3445 HONORS ANATOMY

-Credit 1 Grade 11-12 Est. Fee: \$25 Year Prerequisites: Biology and Teacher Recommendation.
-Corequisite: Chemistry or Honors Chemistry
+Credit 1 Grade 11-12 Est. Fee: \$25

+Prerequisites: Physical Science, Biology, Chemistry, with teacher recommendation.
 Students must have a non-programmable scientific calculator.
-Honors Anatomy and Physiology covers the same general topics as Anatomy and Physiology, but at an accelerated pace and in greater depth.
-It is the study of human structure and function.
-The course encompasses the structure, biochemical, and biophysical processes of cells, primary tissues, and the eleven body systems with associated organs.
-This course requires reading, writing, and oral expression, with an emphasis on higher level critical thinking skills.
-All students wanting to take CCP Anatomy and Physiology must enroll in this honors section. for grades 11-12 Return to course offering page: 11, 12
+Honors Anatomy covers the same general topics as Anatomy and Physiology, but at an accelerated pace and in greater depth.
+This course requires reading, writing, and oral expression, with an emphasis on higher level critical thinking skills